-Public engagement on CCS falls into two areas: The global aspects of CCS as an important climate change mitigation technology; and the local aspects of developing capture, transportation and storage projects.
+Public awareness and acceptability for CCS falls into two areas: The global aspects of CCS as an important mitigation technology; and the local aspects of developing transportation and storage projects.

-The CSLF will continue to focus on the global aspects of CCS as an important mitigation technology, rather than the development of capture, transportation and storage projects locally.
-Project engagement activity will have to address local considerations, which could differ from those in other communities, regions and jurisdictions.
+The CSLF will continue to focus on the global aspects of CCS as an important mitigation technology, rather than the development of storage projects locally.
+Project acceptability will be highly dependent on local conditions, which could be significantly different among locations.
 Individual CSLF Members, project developers and others are best suited to doing local outreach.

-CSLF communications activities will continue to include the development of tools and informational materials that can be used by the CSLF and Member representatives, organizations such as the IEA and the GGCSI, Stakeholders (industry and NGOs), policy makers, regulators and project developers to engage with the public on CCS as an important mitigation technology to climate change.
+CSLF communications activities will continue to include the development of tools and informational materials that can be used by the CSLF and Member representatives, organizations such as the IEA and the GGCSI, Stakeholders (industry and NGOs), policy makers, regulators and project developers in order to promote the positive aspects of CCS.